 - Follow the description provided here to setup your personal Alexa developer account and to get your Azure trial subscription to host the application

 - Publish the Visual Studio solution as an intital endpoint to setup your Alexa custom skill

 This results in a simple web page demonstrating the new Azure Web App

 - Modify the AlexaConstants.cs to use your Application Id

 - Re-Publish the Visual Studio solution with your custom Application Id

-- Prepare your local infrastructure for the use with Hybrid Runbook Worker
+- Prepare your local infrastructure for use with Hybrid Runbook Worker

 - Installing Hybrid Runbook Worker